-The following Pensions guidance note Produced in partnership with Elizabeth Ovey of Radcliffe Chambers provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Elizabeth Ovey of Radcliffe Chambers provides comprehensive and up to date legal information covering:

 statistically, women are likely to live longer than men, so insurance companies commonly offered women a lower annuity for the same capital sum because it has to be paid for longer